mandli/surge-examples/Hugo/README.md

 Data to run the simulation was retrieved from NOAA’s storm data archive: http://ftp.nhc.noaa.gov/atcf/archive/2017/bal111989.dat.gz

 As this hurricane occurred in 1989, there are missing pieces of data necessary for this simulation that were not recorded in the storm data file.
 This missing data was extracted using a separate Python script containing functions that relate known data to these unknowns.
-The updated file is included in this folder, along with the script used to extract the missing data.
+The updated file is included in this repository.

 Updated Storm Data File: BAL111989.dat

-Python Script: **

 ## Topography/Bathymetry Data